Clustered Index Seek

 The difference between this property and the Actual Number of Rows property represents the number of rows that was read but not returned due to the Predicate property.

-Actual execution plans only.
-When the actual number of rows read is equal to zero, this property is omitted.
+Only available in execution plan plus run-time statistics.
+When the number of rows read is equal to zero, this property is omitted.

 |Ordered||This property is always equal to True for a Clustered Index Seek.|

 |Partitioned||This property is present and set to True when the index read by the Clustered Index Seek is a partitioned index.|

 |Predicate||When present, this property defines a logical test to be applied to all rows that are read by the Clustered Index Seek.
 Only rows for which the predicate evaluates to True are returned.
 When possible, the Clustered Index Seek operator will push this predicate into the storage engine to prevent extra roundtrips between the operator and the storage engine.

 Note that a Predicate on a Clustered Index Seek does not reduce the amount of rows that is touched by the operator.
 The difference between the Actual Number of Rows and the Number of Rows Read property (or their estimated counterparts) shows how many rows were read but not returned.
 This can be used to gauge how useful an index would be that better supports the search predicates.

 |Scan Direction||For range seeks, this property specifies whether the data has to be returned in normal index order (“FORWARD”) or reverse index order (“BACKWARD”).

 The BACKWARD option is not available for memory-optimized indexes.